 Data-based overview of occupational health and safety in Germany

-On behalf of the Federal Ministry of Labour and Social Affairs (BMAS), the Federal Institute for Occupational Safety and Health (BAuA) produces an annual statistical report on the state of health and safety at work in Germany (formerly: Report on Accident Prevention at Work).
+On behalf of the Federal Ministry of Labour and Social Affairs (BMAS), the Federal Institute for Occupational Safety and Health (BAuA) produces an annual statistical report on the state of safety and health at work in Germany (formerly: Report on Accident Prevention at Work).

 © Uwe Völkner, Fotoagentur FOX

-The report provides an overview of the state of occupational health and safety as well as its developments.
+The report provides an overview of the state of occupational safety and health as well as its developments.
 Data from different thematic fields are analysed for the report:

-In addition, reports of other important occupational health and safety actors such as the Joint German Occupational Safety and Health Strategy (GDA) are included.
+In addition, reports of other important occupational safety and health actors such as the Joint German Occupational Safety and Health Strategy (GDA) are included.
 Furthermore, there is an alternating annual focus topic (except for the "more detailed" reports, see below).

 Since 2009, the report has also been available in a fully accessible version for downloading, containing Excel tables for (almost) all tables and illustrations with the respective numbers.
 In this way, readers can work with these numbers and use them for their own purposes.
-The reproduction and dissemination of the figures is permitted only if source is given.
-For the use in publications of all kinds (book contributions, articles, but also lectures), the following source is always to be cited: "BMAS/BAuA (year of publication, e.g. 2015): Safety and health at work 2015.
+The reproduction and dissemination of the figures is permitted only with reference to the source.
+For the use in publications of all kinds (book contributions, articles, but also lectures), the following source is always to be cited: "BMAS/BAuA (year of publication, e.g. 2018): Safety and Health at Work - Reporting Year 2017.
 Downloaded from www.baua.de/suga”.

-The report is published in a more detailed form every four years (see Report 2001, 2005, 2009, 2013 ...).
+The report is published in a more detailed form every four years (see Report 2001, 2005, 2009, 2013, 2017 ...).
 While the other reports are largely limited to the representation of statistical data (presented in the form of tables and figures), the "more detailed" reports contain different articles and more detailed information on selected topics.
-As there are several topics apart from the standard ones, there is no additional focus topic.
+In the case of these reports, no additional focus topic is selected.

 For further detailed information please refer to our German Website.